ramen-dev/charturl-api-docs/source/includes/_setup.md

 ### ChartJS 2.0

+This is our recommended library for basic charts.
 We are currently running version 2.0.0.
 You can find the documentation for ChartJS here: [ChartJS 2.0 Documentation](https://chartjs.org)

 To use ChartJS, set `charturl.type` to `chartjs`.